RileyJoseph/PickUpGame/README.md

 Sessions is used to prevent non-users from posting games.

 #Approach:
-What seems like years ago, I started with my wireframe (presumably attached somewhere) which gave me a concept for a design layout.
+Starting with a wireframe (presumably attached somewhere), I was able to solidify a concept for a design layout.
 From there I was able to determine which technologies I'd need to get a basic structure down.
-Next, I set arranged folders in my main director to meet what I had determined to be my needs.
+Next, I arranged folders in my main director to meet what I had determined to be my needs.
 I began with the first page, two buttons, one that would require sign-up/create a game and one that would go to the map page.
 I built the game page next, setting up my database for games and players (users) which overlap on playerId.
 After, I did the map page so the points would rend.
 Then, I struggled through getting sessions operational because my routes/calls had gotten mixed up when I made an extra game page.
 When I got that, I fixed the layout of most pages so it wasn't as horrible looking, built another page that gave the details to a game and got stuck...

-#Unsolved problems:
-When I made my second map page, I wasn't able to render the single point representing the game.
-The park search generally starts with a parking lot.

 #To Do:
 Changing the markers